 Nest usually on some open, flat area, March - October.
 A shallow scrape is made, sometimes lined with a little grass.
 Eggs 1- 2 with a basic off-white colour, light turquoise or pale pinkish marked with brown splotches.

-- Immature has yellow bill, black-and-white barred upper-parts with buff-edged feathers - quite a mottled plumage.
+Immature Swift Tern have yellow bill, black-and-white barred upper-parts with buff-edged feathers - quite a mottled plumage.
 The sexes are alike.

-- Common in the south western Cape and to be found usually in small parties along the coast, or at estuaries.
+Swift Tern is common in the south western Cape and found usually in small parties along the coast, or at estuaries.
 Breed on Schaapen, Marcus, Dyer, Malgas, Meeuw and Robben Islands, but not on each island every year.